Ernst90/Machine-Learning/README.md

 # Machine-Learning

-Kaggle competition: Implementation of regression and classification algorithms in Python to predict the target variable of two distinct datasets.
+Project: Kaggle competition & implementation of regression and classification algorithms in Python to predict the target variable of two distinct datasets.

 REGRESSION TASK